Learn something new every day

 Venous insufficiency and thrombosis are medical conditions that indicate that a serious underlying problem is present.
 Insufficiency will cause a swollen vein because blood is not being pushed through the arteries properly, meaning that there may be a problem with blood pressure, possibly from impending heart failure.
 Thrombosis is a medical term used to indicate a blood clot, which slows or eliminates the amount of blood flowing through the body, causing them to protrude outward in the skin.

-Pregnancy and hypertension will also cause a swollen vein, or veins, to appear.
+Pregnancy and hypertension will also cause swelled veins, to appear.
 The reason for this is because of the sometimes drastic change in blood pressure and volume.
 When it rises, the veins enlarge in order to try and accommodate the increase in blood flow.
 This has also been shown to happen to people that are overweight, unhealthy, and even people that are on their feet all day because of the increased pressure that is put onto the limbs.

-Side effects from various medications, as well as allergic reactions, can cause a swollen vein in numerous places throughout the body, but usually are located in the legs and feet.
+Side effects from various medications, as well as allergic reactions, can cause swelling in the vein in numerous places throughout the body, but usually are located in the legs and feet.
 This is one area that can usually be isolated by analyzing any recent lifestyle or eating changes.
 By stopping the intake of the responsible drug or food, the varicose or spider veins will be stopped from forming, and may even go away.